ioanc/k8s-network-troubleshooting/ephemeral-debug-container.md

 kubectl logs -f {pod_with_issue} -c {debugger-xxxxx} | grep "^{"| jq -c '.layers|[.frame.frame_frame_time, .http.http_http_response_code, .http.http_http_response_line]'
 ```

-+ On an already running pod, we can do a kubectl replace raw and extend the json- output of "kubect get pods" with the next snippet, and add securityContext to an ephemeralContainer
++ On an already running pod, we can do a `kubectl replace raw` and extend the json- output of `kubect get pods` with the next snippet, and add securityContext to an ephemeralContainer

 ```bash
 kubect get pod {pod_with_issue} -o json > pod.json